I fix and improve English translations of Korean documents through my revision (editing/proofreading) service.

 - My basic revision service does not include a significant terminology effort.
 I am available to provide terminology management/glossary development for an additional fee.

 - I measure edit-distance using the memoQ edit-distance function.
-I will be glad to provide you with specific technical details of the workflow on request.
+I will be glad to provide you with specific technical details of the methodology on request.

 When you commission the job, you must indicate the revision approach you wish me to take or what your budget is.
 After I accept the project, I will probably ask for advance payment.
 Occasionally I reject revision jobs when my initial assessment of the original translation quality determines that the budget is too low for me to do an acceptable job.